sarahgetter/go_play/hadoop/README.md

+# Hadoop Configuration

-# Here's a step-by-step guide to help you set up a Hadoop cluster on your local machine, which is a great way to get hands-on experience with Hadoop.
+## Here's a step-by-step guide to help you set up a Hadoop cluster on your local machine, which is a great way to get hands-on experience with Hadoop.

 ## Step 1: Prerequisites